Planning a Visit

 and what it was like to begin the long trail journey.
 Handicapped accessible.

-Add to your museum experience by taking a covered wagon ride!
+Add to your museum experience by taking a covered wagon tour!
 The museum offers

-combination tickets that include museum admission and covered wagon rides through
+combination tickets that include museum admission and covered wagon tour through

 part of Historic Independence.
-Wagon rides are provided by Pioneer Trails Adventures.
-Wagon rides are seasonal and
+Wagon tours are provided by Pioneer Trails Adventures.
+Wagon tours are seasonal and

 subject to weather conditions.